eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 use `which` to find out which of the names equals the spectrum header.
 Each of the spectrum has three list element (header, meta data, spectrum data).
 Then, loop over all of the spectrum and convert each of them to a.

-## Completition of GSoC Coding Period 1
+## 2. Completition of GSoC Coding Period 1
 Last week was not as productive as I hoped.
 This week marks the end of the first coding period.
 So, I wanted to review the outlined deliverables in the proposal for:

  1. Distilled `hypSpec` package
  2. New specialized `hyperSpec` packages for file I/O
  3. New implemented import filters for new file formats

-As far as _1)_ is concerned, the team has managed to remove the use of Makefiles, which we believed was a critical component in distilling the original hyperSpec package.
+As far as _1)_ is concerned, the team has managed to remove the use of Makefiles, which we believed was a critical component in distilling the original `hyperSpec` package.
 With this removal came others: `chondro` data set, the use of git-lfs.
 Moreover, the documentation infrastructure has been further developed, so that the  documentation can be built online, separately (i.e., through browser).

 Currently at the very beginning of _2)_.
 At the moment, four new packages have been created: `hySpc.dplyr`, `hySpc.testthat`, `hySpc.read.Witec`, `hySpc.skeleton`, and `hySpc.pkgs`.

  * `hySpc.dplyr`: Bridge and fortification package for the `tidyverse::dplyr` universe.
-Implements all of the standard data wrangling grammars (`rename`, `select`, `mutate/transmute`, `filter`, `between`, `slice`, etc.) for hyperSpec objects.
+Implements all of the standard data wrangling grammars (`rename`, `select`, `mutate/transmute`, `filter`, `between`, `slice`, etc.) for `hyperSpec` objects.

- * `hySpc.testthat`: Infrastructure package for attaching unittest to functions as is standard in the hyperSpec series (keeps unittest close to the functions - same file).
+ * `hySpc.testthat`: Infrastructure package for attaching unittest to functions as is standard in the `r-hyperspec` series (keeps unittest close to the functions - same file).
 This package is currently on CRAN.

  * `hySpc.read.Witec`: Distill package for managing files produced by Witec instruments.

- * `hySpc.pkgs`: "repository holding certain packages in the r-hyperspec series (in particular, data-rich packages that are too large to be distributed on CRAN)."
+ * `hySpc.pkgs`: "repository holding certain packages in the `r-hyperspec` series (in particular, data-rich packages that are too large to be distributed on CRAN)."

- So although there are still approximately the same number of .R files, there has been a considerable effort to develop a leaner contribution, documentation, testing infrastructure, so that more concentrated hyperSpec distillation can be performed reliably and more efficiently.
+So although there are still approximately the same number of .R files, there has been a considerable effort to develop a leaner contribution, documentation, testing infrastructure, so that more concentrated `hyperSpec` distillation can be performed reliably and more efficiently.

 And honestly, I'm not even sure what the difference between _3)_ and _2)_ is.
 Even still, we are making our way to completing deliverables on time.

 ---
 # Report for Week of 7-6-20 (Week 10)

 **Week-10-expected:** Let the coding continue!
 Start making progress on Goals 2 and 3.
 Stick to the development cycle for all weekly tasks.
 Compile a weekly report of progress made.
 Meet with mentors. (check-in with mentors as necessary)

-**July 27 - July 31: Phase 2 Evaluations:**
-This period will be used to write a detailed report on the work done in Coding Period 2.
-All work completed will be uploaded and documented.
-Deliverables:

-* Shielded hyperSpec and associated hyperSpec packages
-* Fortified hyperSpec for tidyverse

 **Week-10-actual:**
+* Cotinued to flesh out the `hySpc.read.Witec` package and worked on drat strategy for automated resource moving. **[Please see my contributions to this package here](https://github.com/r-hyperspec/hySpc.read.txt/commits?author=eoduniyi)
+* Submitted a [PR](https://github.com/r-hyperspec/hySpc.read.txt/pull/3) for the [`read_txt_WitecTrueMatch.R`](https://github.com/r-hyperspec/hySpc.read.txt/blob/develop/R/read_txt_Witec_TrueMatch.R)

 ## 1. Github Actions and `pkgdown`
-To be honest, the whole devops side of the project (and software development in general) has been lost of me.
-I don't really understand what Github Actions or Github workflows are or why they're useful.
-I don't really understand how to use `pkgdown`.
+To be honest, the whole [DevOps](https://en.wikipedia.org/wiki/DevOps) side of the project (and software development in general) has been lost of me.
+I don't really understand what [Github Actions](https://github.com/features/actions) or [Github workflows](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) are or why they're useful.
+I also don't really understand how to use `pkgdown`.
 So, today we must do research into the nature of both of these systems.

 ### 1.1.
 Github Actions
-Well, to get started with Github Actions (GA) - _A way to trigger (workflow) task when one or more events (pull request, issue, merging) have occurred within a repo_. one needs a Github repo.
+Well, to get started with Github Actions (GA) - _A way to trigger task (workflow) when one or more events (pull request, issue, merging) have occurred within a repo_. one needs a Github repo.
 Additionally Within that repo a .yml file is specified (workflow.yml):

 ```
 name: hyperSpec CI